apostrophecms/starter-kit-astro-apollo/README.md

 ### Prerequisites
 **Required:**
-- Node.js v20 or later (v22 recommended)
+- Node.js v22 or later (v24 recommended)
-- MongoDB v6.0 or later (local server or Atlas).
-See the [ApostropheCMS documentation](https://docs.apostrophecms.org/guide/development-setup.html) for setup.
+- A database — this tutorial uses MongoDB (v6.0 or later, local server or Atlas), but ApostropheCMS also supports PostgreSQL and SQLite.
+See [database options](https://apostrophecms.com/docs/guide/using-sqlite-and-postgres.html) or the [development setup guide](https://docs.apostrophecms.org/guide/development-setup.html) for details.

 **Windows Users:**
-- Windows Subsystem for Linux 2 (WSL2) required for Apostrophe development.
-This ensures consistent behavior with image processing tools and file system operations.
+- ApostropheCMS now runs natively on Windows.
+WSL2 is no longer required, but remains the recommended environment for Node.js development on Windows.
 Learn more about setting up WSL2 from [Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install) and in our [documentation](https://docs.apostrophecms.org/cookbook/windows-development.html).

 ### Quick Start